maartenba/maartenba.github.io/_posts/2019-01-11-unit-testing-for-validateantiforgerytoken-and-clever-navigation-in-the-resharper-rider-test-runner.markdown

 This can probably be refined a bit by adding more than just one assembly (if that's what your solution contains), and probably we also want to add a list of action methods that should not be checked because there are always exceptions to the rule.

+> **Nice!** Our code will also find action methods that have no explicit `[HttpGet]` on them.
+When a public method in a controller does not specify which HTTP methods it accepts, it accepts all of them.
+Which means the above logic will catch those cases and requires us to be explicit about what is supported.

 ## Unit testing for `ValidateAntiForgeryTokenAttribute`

 Our test will be written using [xUnit.net](https://xunit.github.io/).
 We can use it to [create parameterized tests](https://andrewlock.net/creating-parameterised-tests-in-xunit-with-inlinedata-classdata-and-memberdata/), where one test is executed for each piece of data we pass it.